drauger-os-development/drauger-installer/README.md

 run `sudo apt install ./drauger-installer_(version)_all.deb` in the directroy you have downloaded the \*.deb file to.
 This will add a desktop file to `/usr/share/applications` to make Drauger Installer show up in your app menu, no matter what your desktop environment.

 It should also make it so you can open \*.deb files using Drauger Installer from the right-click menu in your file manager.

+# More info
+The `master` branch is for stable releases.
+If you want a development version, check the `dev-branch` branch.